-Scope: The Augustine Fellowship, Sex and Love Addicts Anonymous, Fellowship-Wide Services, Inc. (F.W.S.) is a non-profit organization, organized under the laws of the State of Massachusetts and this policy is intended to comply with the Sarbanes-Oxley Act to provide protection for reports of theft, fraud, abuse or misconduct by employees, contractors, board members, consultants and volunteers.
+Scope: The Augustine Fellowship, S.L.A.A., Fellowship-Wide Services, Inc. (F.W.S.) is a non-profit organization, organized under the laws of the State of Texas.
+While Texas law does not require non-profits like F.W.S. to have a broad whistleblower policy, this policy is derived from the language of the Sarbanes-Oxley Act and is intended to provide protection for reports of theft, fraud or possible illegal conduct allegedly committed by employees, contractors, board members, consultants and volunteers.

 Policy: In keeping with the policy of maintaining the highest standards of conduct and ethics, F.W.S. will investigate any suspected fraudulent or dishonest use or misuse of F.W.S.'s resources or property by employees, contractors, board members, consultants or volunteers.
 All employees, contractors, consultants, and volunteers (which include members of the Board of Trustees throughout this Policy) shall act with honesty, integrity and openness in all their dealings as representatives of the organization.
 Failure to follow these standards may result in disciplinary action including possible termination of employment or contract, dismissal from the Board of Trustees or volunteer duties and possible civil or criminal prosecution if warranted.

 It is the intent of F.W.S. to adhere to all laws and regulations that apply to the organization and the underlying purpose of this policy is to support the organization's goal of legal compliance.
 The support of all employees, contractors, consultants and volunteers is necessary to achieving compliance with various laws and regulations.
 An employee, contractor, consultant or volunteer is encouraged to bring any alleged unlawful activity, policy, or practice to the attention of F.W.S. and provide F.W.S. with a reasonable opportunity to investigate and correct the alleged unlawful activity.